Walking to Running: An 8-Week 5K Training Plan

 Wrap-Up

-So there you have it, a simple way to fun your first 5K in 8 weeks!
-Get started, start slow, pace yourself, and you will be on your way!
+So there you have it—a simple way to enjoy your first 5K in 8 weeks!
+Start slowly, pace yourself, and you will be on your way!

 Jeremy Neisser blogs at Trainfora5K.com, where he helps runners of all levels train for their first or fastest 5K by sharing tips on injury prevention and proper training.
 He is a self-proclaimed running junkie who started in 2009 and has completed over 100 5Ks, 75 10Ks, 25 half-marathons and 1 full marathon.